rhdhorchestrator/workflow-software-templates/scaffolder-templates/gitlab-workflows/convert-workflow-to-template/docs/index.md

 On this page the user will provide input for the following parameters:

 - Host: gitlab.com
-- Owner: the organization on GitLab owning the repository
+- Owner: the organization on GitLab owning the project
-- Repository: the repository name
+- Project: the project name

 Choose one from
-- Submit a merge request to the same repository
+- Submit a merge request to the same project
-  - create a branch in the existing repository and file a new merge request out of it
+  - create a branch in the existing project and file a new merge request out of it
   - Additional input needs to be provided:
     - Branch Name: branch to be created
     - Target Branch Name: to merge the new changes into (i.e. the `main`)
-- Create a new repository within the specified organization
+- Create a new project within the specified organization
-  - to create a brand new repository under the `owner` organization
+  - to create a brand new project under the `owner` organization

 ### Page 4: Review